Rishabh04-02/The-Beginners-Guide-to-Google-Summer-of-Code-GSoC/README.md

 * Chance to Mentor: You can also be a mentor the next time or in GCI by Google.

 ### Required Skills
-Few of the skills are mentioned in the section - [How to make a contribution](#how-to-make-a-contribution).
+A Few of the skills are mentioned in the section - [How to make a contribution](#how-to-make-a-contribution).
 E.g., git, GitHub, a programming language, basic knowledge of IRC(Internet Relay Chat), Basic knowledge of Bug tracking tools, git, and GitHub.

 You should also be familiar with the basics of [Software/System development life cycle](https://en.wikipedia.org/wiki/Systems_development_life_cycle) (This will help you in drafting an impressive and detail-oriented project proposal), MS Word/Google Docs.